 Elizabeth Childs grew up in the heart of evangelicalism—Colorado Springs, CO.
 She grew up on Veggie Tales and AWANA, VBS and Christian summer camp, and did all the schooling things—public school, homeschool, and private Christian school.
 She graduated with a degree in English Creative Writing from a conservative Christian college in Arkansas, John Brown University.
 In the ten years that have followed, a lot has changed.
 She’s seen friends used, abused, and pushed out of the evangelical church.
 She’s seen good people make terrible choices in the name of cultural power.
 She’s deconstructed and reconstructed her faith more than once, and the work is never quite done.

-Elizabeth Childs is an author of literary fiction.
-Her short stories have appeared in Ponder Review and Marathon Literary Review, and she was a finalist for the Tucson Festival of Books Literary Awards.
+Elizabeth Childs’ short fiction has appeared in The Dark, Ponder Review, Marathon Literary Review, and The Showbear Family Circus.
+She was a finalist for the Tucson Festival of Books Literary Awards.
 Her novel, Bright Above, Red Below, is a work in progress that wrestles with the ways in which true identity is obscured and revealed in the conservative religious context.
-She lives with her husband and young kids in Colorado Springs, where she is a member artist with the Anselm Society.
+She lives with her husband and young kids in Colorado Springs, where she is an Anselm Society member artist.

 Interested in staying up-to-date?
-Join my mailing list to get updates on my latest published work, newest vlogs, public readings, events, and more!
+Join my mailing list to get updates on my latest published work, news, public readings, events, and more!